blade-01/blade-01/README.md

-- 🔭 I’m currently working on anything
+- 🔭 I’m currently working on Different Design Challenges by Frontend Mentors
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on anything design
-- 🤔 I’m looking for help with Frontend Designs
+- 🤔 I’m looking for help with JS Frameworks
-- 💬 Ask me about CSS Frameworks, CSS-Tricks
+- 💬 Ask me about CSS-Tricks
-- 📫 How to reach me: animashauntaofiq@gmail.com, 08108667883
+- 📫 How to reach me: animashauntaofiq@gmail.com, (234)810-8667-883
 - 😄 Pronouns: His/Her
 - ⚡ Fun fact: I'm 5'5" and I am super-flexible